 The F-35A is expected to cost about 10% more to operate than the F-16 it is intended to replace for the U.S. Air Force and other international military services, according to U.S. government officials.
 USAF Lt.
 Gen. Christopher Bogdan, program executive officer overseeing the F-35 program, told Dutch government officials that the cost per flying hour for the F-35A, which The Netherlands intends to buy, is $24,000, according to Capt.
 Natasha Waggoner, an Air Force spokeswoman.
 Bogdan ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "F-35A Flying Hour Cost Exceeds F-16 by 10%".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "F-35A Flying Hour Cost Exceeds F-16 by 10%".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.